RKO White Plains Theatre

 2 people favorited this theater

 Perhaps due to its close proximity to New York City, which had so many larger and more spectacular theatres, the Keith-Albee Theatre in Westchester’s county seat of White Plains never received much architectural recognition.
-Designed by architect Thomas W. Lamb, it first opened on November 1, 1927 with vaudeville and movies.
+Designed by architect Thomas W. Lamb, it first opened on November 1, 1927 with vaudeville and Clara Bow in “Hula” on the screen.

 After the 1928 formation of Radio-Keith-Orpheum Corporation, the theatre’s name was changed to RKO Keith’s Theatre, though in newspaper advertising it was often listed as the RKO White Plains Theatre.
 Always first-run for the area, the theatre survived through many corporate changes at RKO and closed around 1966.
 It was demolished in 1979, for reasons unknown to me.